Oven Barbecued Pork Ribs

 • Cayenne pepper – Just a dash adds a quiet heat that doesn’t overpower the ribs.
 You can increase it slightly for a spicier batch, or leave it out if you prefer very mild ribs.

-• barbecue sauce (for finishing) – A bottled sauce or homemade barbecue sauce brushed on at the end gives you a sticky, flavorful outer layer.
+• Barbecue sauce (for finishing) – A bottled sauce or homemade barbecue sauce brushed on at the end gives you a sticky, flavorful outer layer.
 Choose smoky, sweet, spicy, or mustard-based depending on your preference.

 How to Make Oven Barbecued Pork Ribs